 Eligible students should be juniors or seniors who show a serious interest in journalism and in pursuing higher education.
 Upcoming sophomores and graduating seniors will be considered.
 Registration and dorm fees are provided by the program.
-Students are responsible for their meals.
+Students are responsible for some of their meals.

-The national project, sponsored by the Dow Jones News Fund, is an effort to help broadcast and newspaper newsrooms mirror the diversity of their communities.
+The national project, sponsored by the Dow Jones News Fund, is an effort to help broadcast and newsrooms mirror the diversity of their communities.
 The University of Arizona School of Journalism has conducted this summer workshop since 1981.

 Throughout the workshop, students work on a newspaper called The Chronicle, which covers news from the Tucson community and issues and trends concerning teens and other individuals around the country.
-The high school students are paired with current UA journalism students, who serve as mentors, to pitch story ideas, as they would in a real newsroom.
+The high school students are paired with current UA journalism students, who serve as mentors, to pitch story ideas as they would in a real newsroom.

 The 2014 program will be headed by Elena C. Stauffer, alumna of the UA School of Journalism.
 She wrote and was a copy editor for the Arizona Daily Star, Tucson’s daily newspaper, and the Tucson Citizen, now an online-only publication.
 Elena is currently the graduate coordinator at the School of Journalism.

 The 2014 workshop will begin Sunday June 8, and conclude on Saturday, June 14.
 The application deadline is April 14, 2014, and the application is available now.
 Click here to download an application.